JohnArochaDev/password-manager/NEXTSTEPS.md

 ADDITIONAL features

 1. auto populate / auto saving / asking to save if a user logs in, bttn if its blocked by google
+  Today:
+    try and get the extension to recognize if a website is the same as one thats saved in the users credentials maybe only save the website.com. discord.com facebook.com
   Needs:
     1. active URL
-  2. snippeet the URL / save the whole URL and the snipppet. maybe on a click a redirecT to login page
+    2. snippeet the URL / save the whole URL and the snipppet. maybe on a click a redirect to login page
     3. find the username / password fields on ANY website at ANY time, record what is put into these fields
     4. ask the user if they want to save on SUCCESSFUL login OR on a submit, if not delete the data retrieved
     5. if the snippetURL meets the same as one of the credential snippets, ask the user to login with a saved credential via modal
     6. potentially encrypt data stored in chrome.storage.local if stored that way for extra security

-2. favicon saving for closed card display
+2. favicon saving for closed card display favicon is stored in the url object in background.js

 3. [DONE] weak password warning, run the password through a basic formatter that I may have to build, looks for num of characters, special characters, numbers, no repetition, things like that and tells the user the password strength